devopsengineerDan/Daniel_project/README.md

 First, we can check to see which versions of Python are available for us to use:

 conda search "^python$"
-You’ll receive output with the different versions of Python that you can target, including both Python 3 and Python 2 versions.
+Youâll receive output with the different versions of Python that you can target, including both Python 3 and Python 2 versions.
 Since we are using the Anaconda with Python 3 in this tutorial, you will have access only to the Python 3 versions of packages.

-Let’s create an environment using the most recent version of Python 3.
+Letâs create an environment using the most recent version of Python 3.
 We can achieve this by assigning version 3 to the python argument.
-We’ll call the environment my_env, but you’ll likely want to use a more descriptive name for your environment especially if you are using environments to access more than one version of Python.
+Weâll call the environment my_env, but youâll likely want to use a more descriptive name for your environment especially if you are using environments to access more than one version of Python.

 conda create --name my_env python=3
-We’ll receive output with information about what is downloaded and which packages will be installed, and then be prompted to proceed with y or n.
+Weâll receive output with information about what is downloaded and which packages will be installed, and then be prompted to proceed with y or n.
 As long as you agree, type y.

-The conda utility will now fetch the packages for the environment and let you know when it’s complete.
+The conda utility will now fetch the packages for the environment and let you know when itâs complete.

 You can activate your new environment by typing the following: